 The law program is ideal for students who want to become lawyers, lawmakers, judges, and advocates for causes, as well as students who desire a career in business.
 Our students are a mixture of students who come straight from secondary school and students who have already obtained a bachelor, or even a master’s degree in another academic area.
-And our students are diverse, coming from all over the world, with different life experiences and backgrounds.

 You only need to take one of these language tests:

 Minimum required score: